blanana/twitchplays/README.md

 This is a twitch bot that executes commands on your computer.\
 Current features:\
-mouse control, keyboard control, specifying the holding time in the message
+mouse control, keyboard control, specifying the holding time in the message\

+The commands are toggled off at startup!\
+Press L to toggle the commands

 start the bot:
 - make sure the libraries are installed